danny3108/Projects/README.md

 some of my projects i created

 ## 1. Creating To-Do Website
-Using HTML, CSS and JavaScript
+Using HTML, CSS and JavaScript <br>
 Support functions like add, delete and check